 If you come upon someone along the route traveling by horseback, you must treat them as priority making sure they can go about their business safely and without fear.
 Anyone that is found breaking this rule will be banned for life to all events in the future.

 Participant substitution is allowed up until the day before the race at 5pm.

-Each of the top five competitors for every class must submit a Strava or Ride with GPS activity showing the route taken before placings will be awarded.
+Each of the top three competitors for every class must submit a Strava or Ride with GPS activity showing the route taken before placings will be awarded.
 In the event a competitor cannot prove the correct route was utilized, they will be considered DNF and will forfeit winnings.